fnproject/fn/examples/grafana/README.md

     -v ${GOPATH}/src/github.com/fnproject/fn/examples/grafana/prometheus.yml:/etc/prometheus/prometheus.yml \
     --link fnserver prom/prometheus
 ```
-Note: The parameter `--link localhost` means that Prometheus can use `localhost` to refer to the running Fn server.
+Note: The parameter `--link fnserver` means that Prometheus can use `fnserver` to refer to the running Fn server.
 This requires the Fn server to be running in docker.

 Open a browser on Prometheus's graph tool at [http://localhost:9090/graph](http://localhost:9090/graph).
 If you wish you can use this to view metrics and display metrics from the Fn server: see the [Prometheus](https://prometheus.io/) documentation for instructions.
 Alternatively continue with the next step to view a ready-made set of graphs in Grafana.